ghazalazameer/Fitness-Flix/README.md

 ```

-## 💫Features
-- Personalized Workout Plans: Provide the option for users to receive personalized workout plans tailored to their fitness goals.
-Users can input their preferences and goals, and the website generates a customized plan for them.

-- Progress Tracking: Enable users to track their fitness progress over time.
-They can input their measurements, record workout sessions, and monitor their improvements through charts or graphs.

 - Nutrition Guidance: Offer nutrition tips and guidance to help users maintain a healthy diet and complement their fitness routines.
 This can include articles, meal plans, and recipes.